Churches Adjust Quickly With Solutions to Stay Connected

 In the case of Prestonwood, the growth in online viewers has been eye-opening, explained Bailey.
 “Right at the beginning, we decided to add a midweek service online.
 The response was huge.
 We had 30,000 people watch, which was shocking.
 We realized that it is what people want to see.”

 Even as states have begun to open up in recent weeks, Vaters acknowledged that the “new normal” for many churches will be one where much of what they have done recently will continue, with more change to come.
 “What it did, it made everyone aware of needing to reassess immediately.
-The pace of change stayed the same, but the amount of change that needed to happen was massive.”
+The pace of change has stayed the same; the amount of change that needed to happen was massive.”